belle2/basf2/online_book/prerequisites/python.rst

   you have installed the right packages.

-  * If you have the Belle II software explained and set up, there are no issues at all (e.g. at DESY NAF)
+  * If you have the Belle II software explained and set up, there are no issues at all.
+Please start your jupyter notebook after running ``b2setup`` as shown in the SSH tutorial
+  * If you are using the DESY NAF Jupyter Hub, make sure that you select the latest Belle II software release as kernel (i.e. ``release-xx-xx-xx``), rather than ``python`` (the letter won't have ROOT properly set up).
-  * Else you might need to install some packages locally
+  * If you cannot set up the Belle II software, you might need to install some packages locally

 Note that your script ``my_script.py`` from before is also shown.